Man washing the windshield of his car

 How do I set my deductible?

-What’s best for your budget
+Choose what’s best for your budget

-How much risk you’re willing to take
+Consider how much risk you’re willing to take

 While a higher deductible will typically result in a lower premium, you’ll be responsible for paying more out of pocket if you have a claim.
 You need to make sure you’re prepared to cover that cost if you have a claim.